Bardera Polytechnic: History

 BPC was founded in July 2008.
 This college was established to cover the higher education needs of the Bardera area community, which has been growing since the start of the 1990s.
 BPC was in the plans for two years before it was established on a rented facility inside the city of Bardera.
 Bardera Polytechnic's policy is give vocational training, real marketable skills for 16 to 60 age population.

 Over the years, there have been a few health and language training schools in Bardera.
 None offered a structured curriculum.
 Bardera Polytechnic offers one- to three-year study programs.
 Certificate and diplomas are granted at Bardera Polytechnic.
-Ever since the collapse of the education system of Somalia, HIRDA, an NGO based in Bardera and Widsom College of Languages, a private language training school have nurtured the student population of Bardera.
+Ever since the collapse of the education system of Somalia, HIRDA, an NGO based in Bardera and Wisdom College of Languages, a private language training school have nurtured the student population of Bardera.

 During the 1980s, the Somali National University (SNU) and its campuses around Mogadishu had over 15,000 students in its student body.
 Since the collapse of the central education system in Somalia, newly established regional colleges and universities have taken up the task of re-organizing the higher education system in Somalia.